-To implement audit for your custom events or for Sitefinity's events not implemented out-of-the-box, either construct an AuditInfo instance and the Log method of all registered loggers:
+To implement audit for your custom events or for Sitefinity's CMS events not implemented out-of-the-box, register an event handler along with the corresponding converters as demonstrated by the following code:

 To augment the logged event information, for instance loading additional information, implement an IAuditInfoProcessor with its single Process method and register it the container (the name is required).